by John Ellis

 I still believe that knowledge and objective truth are attainable, but only to a point because I also believe that sin and sin’s curse (the Fall) affects language and our ability to relate to one another.

 Philosopher John McDowell’s sense of dislocation as he applied it to Ted Hugh’s poem “Six Young Men” is helpful.
 While McDowell steered almost completely into the inevitable horror of death that is present in all pictures, his larger understanding of how moments are always immediately dislocated in some way from the next moment holds true.
 Pictures, no matter the sign used (words, images, etc.), are always anchored in a specific moment.
 Outside of that moment, while in another moment (which we always are), that moment lacks full acquirability.
+Those moments that helped give birth to Tennessee William’s words that became The Glass Menagerie are now dislocated from any and all readings and productions of the play.

 In a previous article, I mentioned finding an old photo of my mom, her parents, and sister from when she was a kid.
 The familiar faces (familiar to me but not, probably, to you) are smiling in familiar ways.
 If I were to look at that photo again, I would see specific moments in their smiles but none of those moments had happened at the time of the photo, because I wasn’t born until decades later.
 I would be able to overlay an interpretive grid on the photo that would enable me to experience emotions like happiness, nostalgia, and even loss.
 I would even be able to make truth claims about the photo based on my own moment(s): “They were happy and content.”
 “They love/d each other.”
 “The picture reveals a loving, happy family made up of friendly, nice people.”

 That moment – any moment – is not transferrable, not completely.
 Much of it is lost.
 For sure, reminiscing about the photo would bring a flood of memories back to my aunt.
 But she’s not the same person who’s in the photo.
 Even if she could perfectly recall every moment and the emotions those moments elicited, her interpretive grid has changed.
 Before the film roll had been removed from the camera, her interpretive grid had changed because her self had changed.
-This is why I included the extended intro to this section to point out that even though I can recall the events and even my emotional responses, I can’t recall them fully.
+This is why I included the extended intro about my experience being cast as Tom in this section to point out that even though I can recall the events and even my emotional responses, I can’t recall them fully.
 The truth – my truth – of that moment, the moment of realizing that my acting ability was sorely lacking, is, at least, partially lost to me.
 And I’m not talking about the loss that comes with fading memories.
 I have changed.
 My belief system has evolved, as have my objectives and goals; what I believe to be important has also changed.
 My self has changed.
 The full truth of that moment is inaccessible, even to me.
 How much more inaccessible is the complete truth to you, the reader?

 There are aspects to the changing self that I want to briefly unpack, but first, another example.